flutter/website/src/docs/cookbook/testing/integration/introduction.md

 package.
 It provides tools to create instrumented apps and drive those apps from a test suite.

-In this recipe, you learn how to test a counter app.
+In this recipe, learn how to test a counter app.
 It demonstrates how to setup integration tests, how to verify specific text is displayed by the app, how to tap specific widgets, and how to run integration tests.

-### Directions
+This recipe uses the following steps:

-  1. Create an app to test
+  1. Create an app to test.
-  2. Add the `flutter_driver` dependency
+  2. Add the `flutter_driver` dependency.
-  3. Create the test files
+  3. Create the test files.
-  4. Instrument the app
+  4. Instrument the app.
-  5. Write the integration tests
+  5. Write the integration tests.
-  6. Run the integration test
+  6. Run the integration test.

 ### 1. Create an app to test